Modified Phase 1.5

 We will review our Covid-19 practices frequently, updating and hopefully relaxing them as county, state, and federal guidelines and data dictate.
 We welcome feedback from our students on their experience of these policies.
 But the policies and their administration are at the sole discretion of Aerial and Ranch staff.

-The great advantage of the Ranch is that it is a privately-owned, controlled, well-maintained, healthy, outdoor environment, serving low numbers of vetted customers – possibly the safest place for you to learn to fly.
+The great advantage of the Ranch is that it is a privately-owned, controlled, well-maintained, healthy, outdoor environment, serving a low number of clients.

 Our Covid-19 policies and practices: